 More and more mothers are breastfeeding their newborns.
 We offer Lactation Services to support and guide you as you and your baby learn this new skill.
 Here at Lourdes, we are proud to provide an environment that supports your desire to breastfeed your baby.
 Our Lactation Consultant works closely with the nursing staff so that no matter what time of the day or night your baby is born, you will receive the best we have to offer in breastfeeding care.
 She also works closely with your OB and Pediatric Healthcare provider should any special circumstances present for you or your baby.

-Laura Walker, RNC, IBCLC is our certified Lactation Consultant who along with the WCS staff will help you in your efforts to breastfeed your baby.
+Laura Walker, RNC, IBCLC, and Barbara E. Balaci, MS,RN,IBCLC, our certified Lactation Consultants, along with the Women’s and Children’s Staff, will help you in your efforts to breastfeed your baby.

 - Prenatal breastfeeding class.